xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

 ![Screenshot 2021-05-24 at 7.15.15 PM.png]({{site.baseurl}}/images/Screenshot 2021-05-24 at 7.15.15 PM.png)

 The below command gives a detailed output of the different parameters of the BFD control packet which we mentioned in the earlier section.
 We can see the source and destination values, the version, state, discriminator values and different flags being set or clear.
 We can also see the hardware offloaded information and values.
-The state of the session is showing UP as the programming in the hardware is done properly.
+The state of the session is showing UP which indicates the programming in the hardware is done properly.
 If there is any programming issue, we will see the state stuck in admin down or init.
 Another important value to check in the output is _Async Session ID_ and _Async Tx Key_.
-In case of programming issues the value of the key would be 0.
+In case of hardware programming issues the value of the key would be **0**.

 <div class="highlighter-rouge">
 <pre class="highlight">